QCD thermalization: Ab initio approaches and interdisciplinary connections

 \subsubsection{Stage one: collisional broadening}

-The solution of the collisionless Boltzmann equation in the boost invariant expansion is a simple rescaling of initial longitudinal momentum which does not change the typical occupancy, but increases the anisotropy quadratically in time.
+The solution of the collisionless Boltzmann equation in the boost invariant expansion is a simple rescaling of initial longitudinal momentum that does not change the typical occupancy but increases the anisotropy quadratically in time.
 However in the presence of elastic collisions, gluons scatter into the longitudinal momentum direction thus broadening the distribution.
-The longitudinal momentum diffusion for anisotropic distributions can be estimated from the Fokker-Planck equation \Eq{eq:fokkerplanck}
+The longitudinal momentum diffusion for anisotropic distributions can be estimated from the Fokker-Planck equation \eq{eq:fokkerplanck}:

 where we kept the dominant term on the right hand side.
-Note that for a highly occupied anisotropic system $\hat q\sim \int_{\p}f_\p^2$, this equation admits the scaling solution \Eq{eq:scalingsol}; as discussed in \Sec{sec:identifyingEKT}, this solution is singled out in the classical-statistical simulations.
+Note that for a highly occupied anisotropic system $\hat q\sim \int_{\p}(f^g_\p)^2$, \Eq{eq:fokerplanck} admits the scaling solution \Eq{eq:scalingsol}; as discussed in \Sec{sec:identifyingEKT}, this solution is singled out in the classical-statistical simulations.